Plan your next amazing Smoky Mountains trip with these Great Smoky Mountains NP Tips You Never Thought of!

-If you love huge deciduous forests, beautiful waterfalls and oodles of fun history, then maybe you need to plan a trip to the Great Smoky Mountains??
+If you love huge deciduous forests, beautiful waterfalls and oodles of fun history, then maybe you need to plan a trip to the Great Smoky Mountains NP??

-Check out these fun must-see things to do around the Smoky Mountains, shared by your frugal friends right here and on The Frugal Girls Facebook page…
+Check out these fun Great Smoky Mountains Travel Tips, shared by your frugal friends right here and on The Frugal Girls Facebook page…

 A special thanks to frugal friend Patti for sharing all these fun Smoky Mountain photos!